ajkacca457/simplequizapp/README.md

-<h1>Simple christmas countdown</h1>
+<h1>Simple Quiz app(without API)</h1>

-This is a javascript project to create a object oriented christmas countdown clock that shows the remaining time and date until christmas.
-I used the date object to calculate the remaining time for christmas.
+This is a javascript project to create a quiz or questionnaires type application that will allow user to participate in playing quiz or answer list of questions to fill a survey.

 <img src="images/picture1.PNG" alt="projectimg">